jimmyjam100/cs3013Public/project-1/v2/README.txt

 To compile the program, run

-$ gcc main.c -o mc2
+$ gcc -pthread main.c -o mc2

 Then you may need to give it permission to run as an executable with